ahmedsayedcardio/Payments-to-MS-Neurologists/README.md

 The necessary files can be downloaded from Open Payments platform (https://openpaymentsdata.cms.gov/datasets) and the Medicare Part D Database stratified by provider and drug (https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider-and-drug).

+Also, please note that this code reflects the analysis at the *time of submission*, and may not incorporate all of the additions and subtractions present in the final (accepted) work.

 If you have any questions related to the statistical code, please contact me at asu.ahmed.sayed@gmail.com